MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

       "managed_image_resource_group_name": "{{user `managed_image_resource_group`}}"
 ```

-replication_regions = I set this to northeurope which is the same location as the shared gallery because I don't want the image to replicate.
+**replication_regions** I set this to northeurope which is the same location as the shared gallery because I don't want the image to replicate.
 For redundancy you can specify multiple regions in a list.

 A managed image name and resource group is still required to upload the completed image to even though you are saving the image to the shared gallery at the same time.